umnwebprogclassbgroup1020232024/RestaurantWebsite/README.md

 # RestaurantWebsite
 This is the source code for the restaurant website for Lecture Class B of Web Programming.
-This website was built using PHP and hosted at: nameof.link
+This website was built using PHP and hosted at: https://nameof.link